electronstudio/raylib-python-cffi/README.md

 Some platforms that _should_ be available:  Windows 10 x64, MacOS 10.15 x64, Linux Ubuntu1804 x64.

-If yours isn't available then pip will attempt to build from source, so you will need to have raylib development libs installed.
+If yours isn't available then pip will attempt to build from source, so you will need to have Raylib development libs installed.

 See here for a Raspberry Pi wheel: https://github.com/electronstudio/raylib-python-cffi/issues/31#issuecomment-862078330

+## Option 2: Have Pip build from source

+Useful if the binaries don't work on your system.

+Make sure Raylib is installed and then:

+    pip3 install --no-binary raylib --upgrade --force-reinstall raylib

-## Option 2: Build from source
+## Option 3: Build from source manually

-If you're using a platform we don't have binary builds for yet then you can either *use the dynamic binding with your own dll* or else you will have to build from source.
+Useful if the Pip build doesn't work, or you want to contribute to the project, or you want to skip building the static lib and just *use the dynamic binding with your own dll*.

 If you do build on a new platform please submit your binaries as a PR.